jewelsofthought/neshama/site/posts/parashot/Tetzaveh.md

 <figure class='quote'>
   <p>
-    Just as the olive yields light only when it is pounded, so are man’s greatest potentials realized only under the pressure of adversity.
+    Just as the olive yields light only when it is pounded, so are man's greatest potentials realized only under the pressure of adversity.
   </p>
   <figcaption>&mdash;(The Talmud)</figcaption>
 </figure>